 Since 2000, the annual Serpentine Pavilion is one of the most popular Summer events in London, whose design was commissioned in the last 19 years to some of the world’s most acclaimed architects, including Zaha Hadid, Herzog & de Meuron + Ai Weiwei, Sou Fujimoto.
 Peter Zumthor, Jean Nouvel, Frank Gehry, SANAA, >Rem Koolhaas, and Alvaro Siza, among others.

-After working at SANAA, in 2004 Ishigami founded Junya Ishigami + Associates with which he won the Golden Lion at the Venice Biennale of Architecture in 2010 and designed a number of critically acclaimed works in Japan, the Netherlands, France, China, and Russia.
-Ishigami is also Adjunct Associate Professor at the Columbia University.
+After working at SANAA, in 2004 Ishigami founded Junya Ishigami + Associates with which he won the Golden Lion at the Venice Biennale of Architecture in 2010 and designed many critically acclaimed works in Japan, the Netherlands, France, China, and Russia.
+Ishigami is also an Adjunct Associate Professor at Columbia University.

 In his design for the Serpentine Pavilion, Ishigami takes an archetypal element of architecture, the roof, and transforms into an iconic sloped canopy, supported by a sequence of thin columns, which creates a dialog between a man-made structure and nature.
 By arranging the roof so that the canopy appears to emerge from the ground of the surrounding Park, the pavilion bridges artificial and natural and merges the two into a single architectural object.